EmanSza/tmi-handler/readme.md

-This is a Light Weight Handler for TMI.js, This Module Offers the following
+This is a Light Weight Handler for TMI.js, This handler Offers the following

 (Its so lightweight it doesnt have any dependencys)